 Let’s Smile dental services are available for children and teenagers enrolled in State/County Insurance: Minnesota Health Care Plans (MHCP) including MA, South Country Health Alliance, Blue Plus, UCare, as well as uninsured patients.

 If enrolled in a state/county assistance program, service fees will be billed to insurance, with unpaid amounts covered by grants.
 Uninsured patients will also have fees covered by grants and donations.

 All dental services are provided at no charge to families thanks to grant/donation funding.

 If the patient is covered by private dental insurance or additional/supplemental health insurance plans, please use other dental offices.

 Let’s Smile, Inc. promotes and educates the link between oral health and overall health by providing the following services:

-- Provide Basic Screening Surveys (BSS) to evaluate for untreated decay, check for oral cancer, report any signs of abuse or neglect, and inspect for the proper development of children’s teeth.
+- Basic Screening Surveys (BSS): assess for broken enamel on teeth, detect infections in gum tissues, check for oral cancer, and inspect for the proper development of teeth.

 - Following bi-annual visits, we provide evaluation, advisement, and documentation of untreated dental decay and/or concerns to parent/guardian.